 Prior to joining Palmer Land Trust, Rebecca served as the Executive Director of the Rocky Mountain Field Institute, a land conservation and stewardship organization based in Colorado Springs.
 Rebecca received her Master of Environmental and Natural Resources Law & Policy (MRLS) from the University of Denver and a BA in Political Science from Colorado College.
 Rebecca serves on the boards of the Colorado Coalition of Land Trusts and Colorado Fourteeners Initiative, as well as the Land Trust Alliance's National Land Trust Leadership Council.
 She was recognized by the Colorado Springs Business Journal as a Woman of Influence in 2016 and a a Girl Scouts of Colorado Woman of Distinction in 2017.
 As a 5th generation Coloradan, Rebecca is deeply passionate about protecting Colorado’s magnificent landscape and natural heritage.
 Her soul lives in the alpine and she is working on summiting Colorado’s 100 highest summits.

 Director of Operations

-Anais was raised on a ranch in Texas, and land has always been central to her consciousness.
-She has a deep-seated appreciation of the formative role it plays in communities and of the critical importance of its conservation.
+Anais was raised in the rural Texas Hill Country.
+She has a deep-seated appreciation of the formative role land plays in communities and of the critical importance of its conservation.
 Prior to joining Palmer Land Trust, Anais worked at the U.S. Anti-Doping Agency, growing their TrueSport initiative to change the culture of youth sport into a community-based organization reaching over 1.5 million people.
-In addition to her experience in developing operational and strategic plans, programming, assessments, budgets and partnerships, Anais’s background as a former college professor drives her passion for compellingly communicating and bringing to life the core narrative, goals, and accomplishments of her chosen endeavors.
+In addition to her experience in developing operational and strategic plans, programming, assessments, budgets and partnerships, Anais’s background as a former college professor drives her passion for bringing to life the core narratives that shape our communities.
 When not at work, she can be found riding the local trails on her mountain bike, upside down in yoga, gardening, or playing with her three children.

 Director of Land Stewardship